JRafDev/DC101_Game_Bianzon-John-Rafael/README.md

 ---
 The following external resources were used and properly acknowledged:

 Tailwind CSS – Utility-based styling framework.
-Source: https://tailwindcss.com
+Source:🔗https://tailwindcss.com

 Google Fonts – Nunito – Used for clean, modern typography.
-Source: https://fonts.google.com/specimen/Nunito
+Source:🔗https://fonts.google.com/specimen/Nunito

 Video & Image Assets – Background video and Images featuring the character Miyabi, used solely for educational purposes in this school project.
 Credit to the original creator.

 Audio Assets – Background music by tnbee, used solely for educational purposes in this school project.
-Original track: 🔗(https://www.youtube.com/watch?v=3JjPPecGe0I&list=RD3JjPPecGe0I&start_radio=1)
+Original track:🔗https://www.youtube.com/watch?v=3JjPPecGe0I&list=RD3JjPPecGe0I&start_radio=1

 JavaScript DOM & Audio API – For dynamic card creation, game state management, and audio playback.